Am I a Candidate for Implants?

 Dental implants look and feel like real teeth compared to false teeth or dentures.
 Implants are more comfortable, especially when chewing or eating.
 Dental implants are more convenient than removable dentures.
 There is no need to embarrassingly take off the dentures when you are about to sleep.
 With dentures, the simple acts of smiling and talking can cause your jaw to move and contort.
 Implants solve this problem.

 Implants can also improve speech, since poorly fitted false teeth can slip from the mouth and cause your words to slur or mumble.
 Dental implants are fixed in the jawbone, eliminating the possibility of slipping.
 Dentures and bridges are designed to last anywhere from 5 to 7 years, with extremely good care, sometimes 10.
 Dental implants, on the other hand, can last upwards of 25 years.
 The success rate of dental implants is 98 percent, assuming patients follow the required aftercare and instructions we provide them with.
+The concept of implant surgery isn't new, the history of dental implants dates as far back as 2000 BC.

 What Determines If You Are A Good Candidate for Dental Implants